tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    to the one provided to :meth:`convert`.
    That is, it takes a two integer argument function which is called at regular intervals to indicate the status of verification.

-.. method:: AudioFile.track_number()

-   Returns this audio file's track number as a non-negative integer.
-   This method first checks the file's metadata values.
-   If unable to find one, it then tries to determine a track number from the track's filename.
-   If that method is also unsuccessful, it returns 0.

-.. method:: AudioFile.album_number()

-   Returns this audio file's album number as a non-negative integer.
-   This method first checks the file's metadata values.
-   If unable to find metadata,
-   it then tries to determine an album number from the track's filename.
-   If that method is also unsuccessful, it returns 0.

 .. classmethod:: AudioFile.track_name(file_path[, track_metadata[, format[, suffix]]])